-Up to four incoming freshmen may receive this award to cover the full amount of tuition, fees, room, and board for the academic year.
-Requirements include a 3.0 high school GPA, 1,000 or higher on the SAT, and the student must attend Scholarship Competition.
+Up to two incoming freshmen may receive an Andrew scholarship to cover the full amount of tuition, fees, room, and board for the academic year.
+Requirements include a 3.0 high school GPA, 1,000 or higher on the SAT.
 The Andrew Scholarship is renewable for the sophomore year, provided the student maintains a GPA of 3.00 or higher on all attempted hours.

-The Andrew Academic Scholarship
+The Marshall Academic Scholarship

-Incoming students whose high school GPA is 3.0 or higher and who scored at least 1,000 on the SAT may qualify for this scholarship, with typical annual amounts ranging from \$1,800 to \$4,000.
-The Andrew Academic Scholarship is renewable for the sophomore year, provided the student maintains a GPA of 3.0 or higher on all attempted hours.
+Incoming students whose high school GPA is 3.0 or higher and who scored at least 1,000 on the SAT may qualify for this scholarship, with typical annual amounts ranging from \$6,300 to \$7,000.
+The Marshall Academic Scholarship is renewable for the sophomore year, provided the student maintains a GPA of 3.0 or higher on all attempted hours.

-The Andrew Fellowship Scholarship
+The Brim Fellowship Scholarship

-Incoming students whose high school GPA is 2.5 or higher and who scored at least 900 on the SAT may qualify for this scholarship, with typical annual amounts ranging from \$900 to \$2,300.
-The Andrew Fellowship Scholarship is renewable for the sophomore year, provided the student maintains a GPA of 2.75 or higher on all attempted hours.
+Incoming students whose high school GPA is 3.0 or higher and who scored at least 1,000 on the SAT may qualify for this scholarship, with typical annual amounts ranging from \$6,000 to \$6,600.
+The Andrew Fellowship Scholarship is renewable for the sophomore year, provided the student maintains a GPA of 3.0 or higher on all attempted hours.